KittyGiraudel/site/_posts/2014-02-13-parent-selector.md

 ## Keeping target last

-The "ah-ah moment" I had a while back about CSS was that the target (refered as _subject_ in the specifications) of a CSS selector is always at the end of it.
+The “ah-ah moment” I had a while back about CSS was that the target (refered as _subject_ in the specifications) of a CSS selector is always at the end of it.
 That’s also a reason why CSS parsers read selectors from right to left and not left to right.
 Because this is the way it makes sense.

 ```css
 nav: hover span;